 Theme Ideas: Disco Inferno

 This ‘Disco Inferno Theme’ article forms part of series that explores different themes.
 This series is designed to save organisers of fundraising events from having to reinvent the wheel all of the time – our primary focus here at the Fundraising Directory!
-You can see other themes here.

 When you think ‘disco theme’, images of glittering mirror balls, sequins, light up dance floors and John Travolta in his famous white suit dancing to Saturday Night Fever spring to mind.
 A disco themed event is a great chance to let your hair down and have some fun.
 Here are a few ideas to help you plan your Disco Inferno event.